-Normally, both contributions from members and employers, are generally accounted for on an accruals basis in the payroll period to which they relate.
-In the case of member contributions, this is when deducted from pay.
+Normal contributions, both from members and employers, are generally accounted for on an accruals basis in the payroll period to which they relate.
+In the case of member contributions, this is when they are deducted from pay.

 Employers' augmentation contributions are accounted for in accordance with the agreement under which they are paid, or in the absence of such an agreement, when received.